-Does it feel as if the painful weight of the world is on your shoulders?
-That just might be a shoulder labral tear, and it is one of the many injuries/conditions our Move Better PT’s evaluate and treat.
+Shoulder Pain makes it feel as if the weight of the world is on your shoulders?
+That just might be a painful shoulder labral tear.
+Fortunately it is one of the many injuries/conditions our Move Better PT’s evaluate and treat.

-Whether or not a shoulder’s instability caused a tear or resulted in one; a labral tear is not only traditionally painful, but it often renders the shoulder stiff and not wanting to be moved.
-The labrum, a ring of cartilage found in the shoulder joint, has a primary function of keeping the humorous (upper arm bone) snug inside the joint.
-When the labrum is torn, the humorous no longer has anything to firmly hold it in place, which causes the humorous to somewhat “fall out”.
+Whether or not a shoulder’s instability caused a tear or resulted in one; a labral tear is traditionally painful.
+Traditionally the shoulder is stiff and does not want to be moved.
+The shoulder’s labrum, a ring of cartilage found in the shoulder joint, has a primary function of keeping the humorous (upper arm bone) snug inside the joint.
+When the labrum is torn, the humorous no longer has anything to firmly hold it in place.
+Because of this, the humorous somewhat “falls out”.
 When this happens the result is the shoulder becomes unstable and prone to greater injury.

 There are two basic types of tears ~ the traumatic tear and the non-traumatic tear.
-The traumatic tear is often caused by an outstretched arm fall or a profession/activity which requires repetition with the arms stretched away from the body (gymnastics, construction work, swimming, golfing, and tennis name but a few).
-A non-traumatic tear occurs when the shoulder muscles are weak or loose and don’t supply the support the shoulder joint needs.
+The traumatic tear is often caused by an outstretched arm fall or a profession/activity requiring outstretched repetition.
+Examples are gymnastics, construction work, swimming, golfing, and tennis.
+A non-traumatic tear occurs when the shoulder muscles are weak or loose.
+In these situations the shoulder does’t supply the support the shoulder joint needs.
 Many times the non-traumatic type of tear occurs in individuals who are hyper-mobile or have a lot of “play” in the joint.

 With either type of tear, a Move Better therapist can help.
 The PT’s will evaluate the condition of the shoulder and then develop a plan specific to one’s needs.
 Our highly trained PT’s are hands-on and will more than likely do some manual therapy to help decrease the pain level.
-Strengthening, stretching, and postural exercises will be prescribed in some combination to help the shoulder try to heal on its own.
+Strengthening, stretching, and postural exercises is the usual prescription (or a combination) that helps the shoulder try to heal on its own.
 And in the unfortunate event that surgery becomes a necessity, our therapists will put the shoulder in the best possible condition pre-op to make post-op rehab easier.

 So in the event your shoulder has stopped, physical therapy is a great place to start — and we may just be able to help take the painful feeling of the weight of the world off of your shoulders.